zairigimad/symfony/UPGRADE-7.2.md

 Translation
 -----------

- * Deprecate `ProviderFactoryTestCase`, extend `AbstractTransportFactoryTestCase` instead
+ * Deprecate `ProviderFactoryTestCase`, extend `AbstractProviderFactoryTestCase` instead

    The `testIncompleteDsnException()` test is no longer provided by default.
 If you make use of it by implementing the `incompleteDsnProvider()` data providers, you now need to use the `IncompleteDsnTestTrait`.